mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 We’ve made good progress on our text format so far, moving from a highly attributed stream that fully describes the data (more description than actual data) to an unattributed text format that's an order of magnitude more efficient.

-But there are inherent inefficiencies when using text formats:
+But there are inherent inefficiencies when using text:

  * We are most often sending data in the range __A-Z__, __a-z__ and __0-1__, plus a few other symbols.
 This wastes the remainder of the __0-255__ range for each character sent.
 From an information theory standpoint, this is an inefficient encoding.